deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 ![](figures/figures_10_1.png)

-> 🔼 The figure illustrates the difference between training a vision language model exclusively on short answers versus training it with chain-of-thought reasoning, highlighting the benefits of the latter for reasoning alignment and improved performance.
+> 🔼 The figure illustrates the difference between training a vision language model exclusively on short answers versus incorporating chain-of-thought reasoning and its impact on model performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: The upper figure questions whether training exclusively on direct-answer datasets can effectively teach CoT prediction.
 In the lower figure, generating CoT for prediction provides the additional benefit of reasoning alignment, allowing the model to improve by leveraging self-generated data.